belle2/basf2/framework/doc/tools/02-b2file.rst

   exists and don't register in file catalog::

     $ b2file-merge -f -q --no-catalog full.root jobs/*.root

+.. versionchanged:: release-03-00-00
+   the tool now checks for consistency of the real/MC flag for all input files and refues to merge mixed sets of real and MC data.

 ``b2file-mix``: Create a run of mixed data from a set of input files
 ---------------------------------------------------------------------------------